gracemann365/gracemann365/README.md

    - All flagship products are FLOSS (MIT), modeled after Linux/Oracle-grade repositories.
    - Self-governed, community-driven, with strong vision and enterprise infra.
    - No black-boxes, ever.
 Templates and infra that anyone can extend or audit.

----

-### Why this matters:
 I believe in making onboarding easy and impact fast—so whoever hires me gets a real engineer, not just a coder.
 My process makes it easy to ship MVPs, own the lifecycle, and help teams scale without drama.

 ---

-### Want to connect, collaborate, or review my work?
-Just check out my flagship repos, FLOSS templates, and reach out on [GitHub Discussions](https://github.com/Gracemann365/flosspay/discussions) or [dev.to](https://dev.to/gracemann365).

----

-*FLOSS.
-Ship Fast.
-Audit Everything.
-Grow together.*
----
-# 💼 Core Technology Stack
+# 💼 Core Tech Stack

 ### 🧠 Architecture & System Design
 Designed distributed systems (HLD/LLD), async queues, idempotent workflows, retries, sub-250ms p99 latency @500+ TPS scale.